Click for possible route/stop changes on the day of your tour.

 Few cities in America offer such a charming and rich historical travel experience than that of Savannah.
 With today’s new normal, it’s important to find social distancing approved activities around the breathtaking city, worth exploring.
 Luckily, Savannah has plenty of options available to enjoy.
 Here are just a few of the exciting options around Savannah that are open right now.

 Top 10 Savannah Activities & Attractions

-Located in the Victorian District of Savannah, Forsyth Park is a must visit during any season and is open right now to visit.
+Located in the Victorian District of Savannah, Forsyth Park is a must-visit Savannah activity during any season and is open right now to visit.
 The 30-acre park is a gathering place, bustling with activity throughout the year.
 From concerts and recreational sports to a variety of events, there is always something happening.
 Be sure to see the famous Forsyth Park Fountain, which sits at the north end of the park and was built in the mid 1800s.
 Lovely benches surround the fountain and make for a great spot to sit and people watch.
 Check out the Confederate Monument, a large bronze sculpture that has been in the park since 1879.
 It is a lasting tribute to all of the men who fought in the Confederate Army during the Civil War.
 Take advantage of the park’s picturesque scenery for great vacation photos.

 Load up the convoy and head over to historic Fort Jackson, open now in Savannah.
 Old Fort Jackson was named after James Jackson, one-time governor of Georgia and promises an afternoon of adventure for the whole family.
 Located along the Savannah River, this massive structure was built between 1808 and 1812 and is the oldest brick fort still standing in Georgia.
 The kids get a real kick out of the cannon-firings and touring this National Historic Landmark.
 Amazing views of the riverfront skyline are a beautiful bonus.